-Many Trac resources have more than one way to be rendered, depending on some extra parameters.
+The Trac links target Trac resources which have generally more than one way to be rendered, according to some extra parameters.
 For example, a Wiki page can accept a version or a format parameter, a report can make use of dynamic variables, etc.

-Trac links can support an arbitrary set of parameters, written in the same way as they would be for the corresponding URL.
+Any Trac links can support an arbitrary set of parameters, written in the same way as they would be for the corresponding URL.
 Some examples:

+- wiki:WikiStart?format=txt

+- ticket:1?version=1

-- wiki:WikiStart?format=txt - ticket:1?version=1 - [/newticket?component=module1 create a ticket for module1] - [/newticket?summary=Add+short+description+here create a ticket with URL with spaces]
+- [/newticket?component=module1 create a ticket for module1]